NaikRitesh/Quiz-App-Microservice-Architecture-/README.md

 - Java 17 or later
 - Maven 3.6+ (for building the project)
 - Docker (optional, for running services in containers)
-- H2 Database (used for simplicity, in-memory database for Question and Quiz services)

 ## Setup